data-8/otter-service/README.md

 # otter-nb service

 This repo contains a tornado flask app that accepts .ipynb files and grades them in a dockerized environment.
 Assuming you are running a Jupyterhub, you can ask Jupyterhub to run this otter-service as a service; you also have the option to run it in a stand alone manner.
-Grades are saved to a sqlite database on the otter-service mounted volume.
+Grades are saved to a gcloud Cloud Firestore.

-A seperate Jupyterhub extension, [gofer_submit](https://github.com/data-8/gofer_submit), presents a "Submit" button to the user in a notebook rendered in Jupyterhub.
+A separate Jupyterhub extension, [gofer_submit](https://github.com/data-8/gofer_submit), presents a "Submit" button to the user in a notebook rendered in Jupyterhub.
 The button is configured to serialize and send the notebook to this otter-service as well as notify the the user of the successful submission.

-# Database setup
+# FireStore/Database setup

-This service, upon startup, creates and configures a sqlite database in the file `gradebook.db`.
-The `gradebook.db` file is created at the `VOLUME_PATH` environment variable configured in the `deployment-config-encrypted.yaml` file found in the directory `deployment/cloud/`.
-If you are running a local installation the you will need to configure this environment variable in your environment along with a series of other environment variables explained later in this documentation.

-There is a file, `dump_grades.py`, that exports all the grades in the database to a `csv` file.
+All grades are written to gcloud Cloud FireStore.
+During local testing with pytest, the tests remove the collection created after verifying the data was written.
+Local docker testing, does not delete the entries but the collection is called, otter-docker-local-test, and can be viewed and deleted by going to the gcloud console and navigating to Cloud Firebase or Cloud Firestore.

 # Configuration